Blog

 Known for their fragrance and calming properties, dried flowers and lavender grains are also becoming a popular choice.

-For evening wedding ceremonies, guests holding sparklers as the couple in the wedding program makes their wedding exit can create a stunning visual effect.
+For evening wedding ceremonies, guests holding sparklers as the couple makes their exit can create a stunning visual effect.

 As a nod to the original intention of blessing the couple with abundance and the idea of tossing rice to feed birds, birdseed became a popular alternative to rice throwing.

-Despite the variations in what’s thrown at wedding bells, the underlying intention remains the same: to have guests shower the newlyweds with blessings and well wishes for their new life together.
+Despite the variations in what's thrown, the underlying intention remains the same: to have guests shower the newlyweds with blessings and well wishes for their new life together.
 Throwing rice at weddings creates a communal celebration, allowing the wedding guests to participate in the well-wishing.

 While the materials may differ – rice, petals, bubbles, candy and sugared nuts or birdseed – the core sentiment is universal.
 Every culture has unique ways of celebrating love, whether through song, dance, gifts, or other rituals.